Skip to content

 That is a bit strange, since the one-and-only function of a VIA point is that it cannot be skipped automatically 😉 .
 How track navigation works is without any route points at all.

-wrote last edited by Martin Wilcke
+wrote on last edited by martin-phogel.de

 #22